lab1092/blender-manual_ja/manual/constraints/relationship/child_of.rst

-When creating a new parent relationship using this constraint, it is usually necessary to click on the :guilabel:`Set Inverse` button after assigning the parent.
+When creating a new parent relationship using this constraint, it is usually necessary to click on the *Set Inverse* button after assigning the parent.
 As noted above, this cancels out any unwanted transform from the parent, so that the owner returns to the location/rotation/scale it was in before the constraint was applied.
-Note that you should apply :guilabel:`Set Inverse` with all other constraints disabled (their :guilabel:`Influence` set to **0.0**) for a particular :guilabel:`Child Of` constraint, and before transforming the target/parent (see example below).
+Note that you should apply *Set Inverse* with all other constraints disabled (their *Influence* set to **0.0**) for a particular *Child Of* constraint, and before transforming the target/parent (see example below).

 About the toggle buttons that control which target's (i.e. parent's)